1. Purpose of policy

 Australasian Inter-Service Incident Management System (AIIMS) – a national system used by all emergency agencies and first responders when organising the managing of a disaster or emergency by function.

-Campus – means any campus or site owned or operated by USC.
+Campus – means any campus or site owned or operated by the University.

 Comprehensive approach – a risk based systematic approach in managing incidents and emergency events which confront a community.
 The phases of prevention preparedness response and recovery (PPRR) are not necessarily sequential but comprehensively cover all aspects of planning, collaboration and resource allocation.

 Critical Incident – An incident that has a Risk Rating of high or extreme under the University’s Risk Management Framework with a consequence of at least moderate or higher.
 It requires a focused and concerted response and ongoing management by the Organisational Unit Manager in conjunction with the IRT.

 Emergency Planning Committee (EPC) – The EPC is established to ensure all applicable legislative requirements are met and sufficient resources (time, finance, equipment and personnel) are provided to enable the development and implementation of emergency (incident) plans in a multi-campus environment.
 This is a requirement of Australian Standard 3745-2010, Planning for emergencies in facilities.
-The EPC has broader planning responsibilities under USC’s protection, resilience and sustainability system.
+The EPC has broader planning responsibilities under the University’s protection, resilience and sustainability system.

 Incident: An incident is an issue that requires a response.
 An incident may impact on any area of University activity.
 An incident that is not considered to be critical has a localised containable impact and is unlikely to escalate in severity but requires response and management as part of ongoing business-as-usual.